stfc/dl_py2f-example/README.md

 `$ make clean`

-:bulb: There is also a bash script _compile.sh_ containing all the above steps which is ready for executing.
+:bulb: The above-mentioned bash scripts contain all the above steps and are ready for executing.

 # Miscellaneous